inet-framework/inet/showcases/tsn/streamfiltering/statistical/doc/index.rst

 .. between the classifier and the multiplexer.

 By overriding the type of the meter and filter submodules in :ned:`SimpleIeee8021qFilter`, specific filtering behaviors can be achieved.
-It's important to note that each traffic path can be configured independently for different filtering behaviors.
+It's important to note that each traffic path can be configured independently, for different filtering behaviors.

 .. can contain different modules./